 Keep the television turned to a "reasonable" channel approved by the CA Coordinators or CA Supervisor.
 Keep the volume off or low as to not disturb the people using the CRC.
-You are not being paid to sit and watch TV so don't sit and watch TV.

 CRC FURNITURE

 The furniture is meant to be comfortable, but is not for lounging/napping.
 If you arrive early and are waiting for the start of your shift, do not lay around on the couches.
 Other folks do not know you're not working and thus, may develop the impression that CAs are paid to lay around.